 Read this blog for my list of top 10 holiday destinations in India.
 I am a New Delhi based travel blogger who’s been travelling across India, full-time, since 2016.

-If you are new on this blog, let me tell you that I quit my corporate career in England, moved to India and became a full-time travel blogger and Youtuber.
+If you are new to this blog, let me tell you that I quit my corporate career in England, moved to India and became a full-time travel blogger and Youtuber.

 I started this blog in 2016 and since then I’ve only been travelling and writing about my journeys.
 Read the full story: Why I Quit My Job to Travel.